 Investment income is accounted for on an accruals basis in line with the contractual terms of the underlying financial assets.
-Investment income is reported in the statement of comprehensive income.

-e) Administration expenses and expense reimbursement
+Investment income is reported in the statement of comprehensive income e) Administration expenses and expense reimbursement f) Insurance Contract Classification g) Premiums on insurance contracts

-The funding of the running costs of the Company is provided by the Ceding Insurer under the Retrocession Agreement.
-These costs and related income are accounted for on an accruals basis.
+The funding of the running costs of the Company is provided by the Ceding Reinsurer under the Retrocession Agreement.
+These costs and the related income are accounted for on an accruals basis.